aprilyanggarwood/Professional-README-Generator/README.md

 ## Usage

-- user will be given the prompted questions about project info and GitHub info by runing `npm index.js`.
+- User will be given the prompted questions about project info and GitHub info by runing `npm index.js`.

-- the application will generate a README with markdown and a table of contents based on your responses to the Inquirer prompts and fetched the GitHub info from GitHub api.
+- User can answer or skip questinos when he/she goes though the inquirer prompts, then this application will generate a README file basd on user's responses to the prompts.
+For example, if user skips some questions, such as contribution and test questions, these two sections will not be included in the README file.
+Also this application will fetch the GitHub info from GitHub api when user put her/his github username.

+- The markdown format and a table of contents will come with the generated README file.The each list of contents will link to the each matched section.

-- A bage link will come with the selected license
+- A bage link will come with the selected license.

 ## ES6-syntax-and-code